 You will learn the most if you can integrate these concepts into your life.
 Once you are aware of them, you can begin to practice and internalize them.
 Each chapter has activities at the end to help make this easier.

-This book will be available for purchase November 1, 2020, with pre-orders available sometime before that.
 The book is propagating through more stores all the time.
 Check your favorite book retailer to see if it's there.

 Questions?
 Want to share your experiences?
 Reach out to Casey:Twitter